Chapter 7 – Validation and Use of Individual Differences Measures

 C. Test transportability –

-1. Using a test developed elsewhere
+1. Using a test developed elsewhere2.
+Requires

 a. results of the other study’s criterion-related study